PengNi/deepsignal2/README.md

 ## Quick start
 To call modifications, the raw fast5 files should be basecalled ([Guppy>=3.6.1](https://nanoporetech.com/community)) and then be re-squiggled by [tombo](https://github.com/nanoporetech/tombo).
 At last, modifications of specified motifs can be called by deepsignal.
-The following are commands to call 5mC in CG, CHG, and CHH contexts as follows:
+Belows are commands to call 5mC in CG contexts:
 ```bash
 # 1. guppy basecall
 guppy_basecaller -i fast5s/ -r -s fast5s_guppy --config dna_r9.4.1_450bps_hac_prom.cfg